Contact us whenever you need it!

 • New York

-When the state's lemon law covers a used vehicle, it must meet certain requirements.
-For example, the used car must have been sold with a warranty or had been within a particular age or mileage at the time of purchase.
+When the state's lemon law covers a used vehicle, it must meet specific requirements.
+For example, the used car must have been sold with a warranty or have been within a particular age or mileage at the time of purchase.